docker/docs/get-started/part4.md

 machine.
 But Docker also can be switched into **swarm mode**, and that's what enables the use of swarms.
 Enabling swarm mode instantly makes the current machine a swarm manager.
-From then on, Docker will run the commands you execute on the swarm that your machine manages, rather than just on itself.
+From then on, Docker will run the commands you execute on the swarm you're managing, rather than just on the current machine.

 {% capture local-instructions %}
 You now have two VMs created, named `myvm1` and `myvm2`.
 The first one will act